Markbkiunga/Week-1-Code-Challenge-Toy-Problems/README.md

 # Week-1-Code-Challenge-Toy-Problems

+To run the codes:
+1.Open the Week-1-Code-Challenge folder with your browser.
+2.Open your developer tools by right clicking then clicking inspect.
+3.Open your browser's console.
+4.Copy the code from the challenge.
+5.Paste the code to the console and press ENTER.
+6.Fill in the prompts and wait for the output.

 Challenge 1
-student-grade-generator.js grades a user according to the marks entered into the variable studentMarks and logs the output into the console.
+student-grade-generator.js grades a user according to the marks entered into the prompt and logs the output into the console.
 The marks entered should be between 0 and 100.
 Failure to adhere to the condition of being between 0 and 100 outputs an error message to the console.
 The output corresponds to the grades as shown below:
 A - Greater than 79